Em-Ant/fcc-course/Front End Dev Certification/README.md

-# freeCodeCamp Challenges for the Back End Development Certification
+# freeCodeCamp Challenges for the Front End Development Certification
 ### Algorythm and Interactive Projects

 This is a local copy of my solutions to the front-end development problems for the [freeCodeCamp](http://www.freecodecamp.com/map) **Front End Development Certification** course.